 The Students@Work program provides on-campus employment opportunities (internships and professional roles) to current University of Melbourne students.

 2020 UoM Internship Program

-Applications will be open for the 2020 intake from 3-9 February, 2020.
-The application link will be posted here and on Careers Online.
-These internships will commence from April 2020, with interns placed into internal teams within the University of Melbourne.
+Applications for the April 2020 round are now closed.
+Internships are professional casual roles with a tight recruitment schedule and as such, we will not accept late applications.
+There will be another round of recruitment happening in July 2020 which will be posted here and on Careers Online.
+These internships will run from August to December 2020, with interns placed into internal teams within the University of Melbourne.

 The Students@Work program allows you to develop employability skills whilst enhancing connectivity and engagement with the University.